MoEssam/Shopping-Cart/README.md

 3. Cart
 4. Delivery

+### Use Cases

-5. User Can register and login
+1. User Can register and login
-6. User can see all products depending on his available balance
+2. User can see all products depending on his available balance
-7. User can request a product that isnot available yet
+3. User can request a product that isnot available yet
-8. User can add,remove and update his cart
+4. User can add,remove and update his cart
-9. User can ship his order
+5. User can ship his order
-10. User can cancel his shippment and take a refund
+6. User can cancel his shippment and take a refund

 ## To run project locally